hatchjaw/faust-ddsp/README.md

 Now, since we have multiple neurons in this FC, we route all the outputs (i.e. $y$) to the top of the circuit and hence, we can appropriately use the outputs to act as the input to the next FC.
 Users need to note that since this layer has 2 neurons, it will have 2 outputs (1 from each).
 As a result, the next FC (i.e. $FC_{2}$) will need to take in 2 inputs.

 What are we missing here to make these gradients appropriate for backpropagation?
 We're missing $\frac{\partial L}{\partial y}$ for each neuron.
-Since each neuron outputs a $y$, we need a partial derivative of L with respect to y in order to obtain true gradients for backpropagation.
+Since each neuron outputs a $y$, we need a partial derivative of L with respect to y in order to obtain the correct gradients for backpropagation.

 Let's move on to the second FCL $FC_{2}$.
 The outputs of $FC_{1}$ i.e. $y1, y2$ are now the inputs to this connected layer.
 What now?
 The same operation occurs and we attempt to produce the gradients (via end-to-end autodiff).
 Assume the inputs to this $FC_{2}$ to be now $x_{1}', x_{2}'$ instead of $y1, y2$.
 This $FC_{2}$ finally produces the following, assuming $w_{1}', w_{2}', b' ...$ to be the weights and biases of this layer (3 $y$ due to 3 neurons):